-Tropical Storm Milton From the National Hurricane Center (NHC)
+Hurricane Milton From the National Hurricane Center (NHC)

-- Location: 310 miles WNW of the Progreso, Mexico; 835 miles WSW of Tampa, Florida

-- Maximum Sustained Winds: 65 mph

-- Current Movement: ESE at 6 mph
+- · Location: 805 miles WSW of Tampa, Florida - Maximum Sustained Winds: 85 mph, Category 1 hurricane - Current Movement: E at 7 mph

-This general east-southeastward motion near 6 mph can be expected today.
-An eastward to east-northeastward motion is forecast on Monday, followed by a faster northeastward motion on Tuesday and Wednesday.
-On the forecast track, Milton is forecast to move north of the Yucatan Peninsula and to move across the Gulf of Mexico and approach the west coast of the Florida Peninsula by midweek.
-Milton is forecast to rapidly intensify during the next couple of days and become a hurricane later today and a major hurricane late Monday.
+This general motion is expected today, with an east-northeastward motion expected on Monday followed by a faster northeastward motion on Tuesday and Wednesday.
+On the forecast track, Milton is forecast to move just north of the Yucatan Peninsula and across the southern Gulf of Mexico Monday and Tuesday and approach the west coast of Florida by Wednesday.
+Milton is forecast to rapidly intensify during the next couple of days and become a major hurricane on Monday.

-Milton is forecast to quickly intensify while it moves eastward to northeastward across the Gulf of Mexico and be at or near major hurricane strength when it reaches West Florida midweek.
-There is an increasing risk of life-threatening storm surge and wind impacts for the Florida West Coast beginning late Tuesday or Wednesday.
+Milton is forecast to be a major hurricane when it reaches the west coast of Florida midweek.
+There is an increasing risk of life-threatening storm surge and damaging winds for portions of the western Florida Peninsula beginning early Wednesday and expanding eastward through the daytime hours.
+Storm Surge and Hurricane Watches will likely be issued by early Monday.